luyufan498/Adaptive-Computing-Challenge-2021/README.md

 ![Scenario switch](./media/gifs/scenarioswitch.gif)

-Using crocessponding AI branch for different scenairos.
+This video shows the switch of AI processing branches for different scenarios.
+According to the detected scenarios, the corressponding AI inference will be enabled or disabled.
-- Branch 0 (left top): for scenairo detection.
+- Branch 0 (left top): for scenairo classification.
 - Branch 1 (left bottom): enable in people scenairos.
 - Branch 2 (right bottom): enable in car scenairos.